microsoft/dicom-server/docs/resources/v2-conformance-statement.md

 The `quality` query parameter is also supported.
 An integer value between `1-100` inclusive (1 being worst quality, and 100 being best quality) may be passed as the value for the query paramater.
 This will only be used for images rendered as `jpeg`, and will be ignored for `png` render requests.
 If not specified will default to `100`.

+### Retrieve original Image (For Instance and Metadata)

+If you have performed bulk update operation, you can retrieve the original image or metadata by specifying the `msdicom-request-original` header.
+The value of the header can be `true` or `false`.
+If the value is `true`, the original image or metadata will be returned.
+If the value is `false`, the updated image or metadata will be returned.
+If the value is not specified, the updated image or metadata will be returned.

+> Note: For more information on list of endpoints supported, please refer to [Bulk update retrieve](../concepts/bulk-update.md#retrieve-wado-rs).

 ### Retrieve Response Status Codes

 | Code                         | Description |